Family Law Attorney in Bingham Farms, Michigan

 Whether you're trying to establish a prenup or postnuptial agreement, file for divorce, or establish alimony agreements, Steven L. Rotenberg can offer you the detailed guidance you need to make key decisions.
 Even if you need to determine child support, custody, or parenting time, Steven will help craft a feasible parenting agreement that works best for you and your family.

 If you need proper guidance in family legal matters, contact Steven L. Rotenberg, PLLC, today to schedule a consultation.
 Attorney Steven L. Rotenberg will assess your personal situation and offer you the comprehensive legal counsel you need.
-Steven proudly serves clients across Bingham Farms, Monroe, Pontiac, Mount Clemens, and the greater Detroit, Michigan area.
+Steven proudly serves clients across Bingham Farms, Monroe, Pontiac, Mount Clemens, and the metro Detroit, Michigan area.
 Call today for help!